seven5/seven5/slow_start.md

 ### Project layout

-Besides the `go` subdirectory in `/path/to/examples/example1/go` explained above, there are also the subdirectories `dart`, and `static`.
+Besides the `go` subdirectory in `/path/to/examples/example1/go` explained above, there are also the subdirectories `dart`, and `static` of `/path/to/examples/example1`.

 * `dart` contains your dart source code for the front-end of the application.
 * `static` contains html and css files needed to make the web application work in a browser.
 Files in `static` should be static.